discourse/discourse-algolia/README.md

 Power the search on your Discourse with [Algolia](https://algolia.com/) 🔎🎉

-The discourse-algolia plugin indexes user, post, topic and tag activity with Algolia and adds a multi-category implementation of [autocomplete.js](https://github.com/algolia/autocomplete.js) to the Discourse header.
+The discourse-algolia plugin indexes users, posts, topics and tags with Algolia and adds a search box built with [autocomplete.js](https://github.com/algolia/autocomplete.js) to the Discourse header.
 Try it live on [Algolia's Community Forum](https://discourse.algolia.com/):

 ![discourse-algolia autocomplete](https://d26dzxoao6i3hh.cloudfront.net/items/3B23471G3E0b3E1j1K2L/Screen%20Recording%202017-11-07%20at%2012.20%20AM.gif)

 ## Features

-The discourse-algolia plugin uses the Algolia API to provide a search that's both fast and relevant.
+The discourse-algolia plugin uses the Algolia API, which provides powerful indexing and search capabilities.

-- Topics are ranked by their *number of views*, users by their number of *likes received*, and tags by their *topic count*.
-This makes sure the most popular content stays near the top of your search results.
-- Algolia's distinct faceting feature is used to make sure each topic only appears once in the search results, leaving more room for other topics.
-Additional ranking signals are used within topics - including the order of posts in the topic and paragraphs in the post - to provide the best matches within a topic even when there are many.
-- Natively, Algolia handles typos, multiple languages, highlighting and snippeting results, and providing results as-you-type from the first keystroke.
-- The multi-category autocomplete searches posts, topics, users and tags simultaneously, displaying them in different parts of the autocomplete for readability.
-Keyboard navigation is supported with the up/down arrows.
+- Speed: Results update immediately with each keystroke
+- Relevance: Metrics like views and likes are used to surface the best content first
+- User experience: All indicies are searched simultaneously and presented in a unified view

 ## Prerequisites

-You'll need an Algolia account.
+You'll need an Algolia account if you don't have one already.

-* If you don't have one already, go here to [sign up](https://algolia.com/users/sign_up).
-You'll get 10,000 records and 100,000 indexing operations for free every month.
+* Go here to [sign up](https://algolia.com/users/sign_up) for a free account (10,000 records and 100,000 indexing operations monthly)
-* If you're using Discourse for an open source project and need higher limits, check out our [Algolia for Open Source](https://algolia.com/for-open-source) page to see if you qualify.
+* If you're using Discourse for an open source project and need higher limits, fill out the form on the [Algolia for Open Source](https://algolia.com/for-open-source) page.
 * If you need higher limits for your business, we're happy to help you [find the right plan](mailto:hey@algolia.com).

+## Beta testers wanted

+Please see this thread on meta.discourse.org for more information: [Add Algolia search to your Discourse](https://meta.discourse.org/t/add-algolia-search-to-your-discourse/73517).

 ## Installation